Derpius/gmod-pbr/README.md

 Normal maps are currently not planned, but I may work on them after a large batch of MRAOs are done.

-Additionally transmission maps will have the suffix `_transmission`.
+Additionally, transmission maps will have the suffix `_transmission`.